 - If the matter remains unresolved, the issue should be managed up to the senior solicitor and team manager.

-- In the event that the matter has not been resolved at this level, involvement of the CPLO manager and relevant child protection manager may be necessary.
+- In the event that the matter has not been resolved at this level, involvement of the CPLO/Jurisdictional partnerships manager and relevant child protection manager may be necessary.

 Considerations for good practice

-Court can be a very stressful and difficult phase of child protection work.
+- Court can be a challenging phase of child protection work.
 Being well prepared and confident in your presentation can go a long way to making court a less stressful event and increases the likelihood of obtaining a better outcome for children.
 The model of early legal advice should be utilised with this in mind.

 - The SAFER children framework supports linking what is known, the information and evidence from the essential information categories (EIC’s) and impact of harm identified in the risk assessment to formulate recommendations made before the Court that reduce the risk of harm and increase safety.
 Ensuring the EICs are kept up to date and reviewing the risk assessment as required provides strong evidence for the Court to understand the risk and need for legal intervention.